Speakers

 From the old Tasco telescope her brothers had to the Celestron C102 4 inch refractor full manual telescope on a beautiful new German Equatorial mount, she’s looking forward to taking her equipment out to Indian Trail again.

 Her love of science came from being a Girl Scout, going to places like the Exploratorium in San Francisco, the Monterey Bay Aquarium and many other places she took her children.
 She spent 30 plus years as a Respiratory Therapist.
-She attributes her trip to Steens Mountain to a work colleague.
+She attributes her interest in stargazing based on a trip to Steens Mountain from a work colleague in the 1990’s.
 They had a conversation about stargazing.
 He told her, “If you want to stargaze somewhere amazing, go to Steens Mountain”.
+She made the trek in the 90’s.
 This has indirectly lead her to her first Oregon Star Party in 2013.